Cosmetics efficacy testing to support product claims

 • Evidential support: The manufacturer must produce appropriate scientific evidence to substantiate claims about the cosmetic product’s efficacy.
 Common ways to do this include experimental studies and consumer perception tests.

 • Honesty: Claims about the product’s effectiveness must not go beyond the supporting evidence.
-For example, sales figures are not to be considered customer endorsements.
+For example, sales figures must not be presented as customer endorsements.

 • Fairness: Competitors should not be denigrated for the use of legal ingredients.
 A product’s effectiveness must also not be compared to another product with a different function.